fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 referenced the part but it wasn't included.
 I find it pretty strange that the fans come with the case but the adaptor isn't included.

-My next gripe was that the case avertises that it is compatible with the PoE+ hat, but didn't come equipped with standoffs compatible with the case.
+My next gripe was that the case advertises that it is compatible with the PoE+ hat, but didn't come equipped with standoffs compatible with the case.
 Instead it came with screws to secure the Pis to the trays, which would essentially be all that is necessary if there were no hats installed.
 I give Uctronics more